Toyota iQ: Safety

 The iQ includes nine airbags, dual frontal airbags, front seat-mounted side torso airbags, side curtain airbags, front passenger seat cushion airbag, a driver's knee airbag and a newly developed rear curtain airbag to protect backseat passengers' heads from rear-end collisions.
 Vehicle Stability Control, traction control, anti-lock brakes, brake assist, and electronic brakeforce distribution come standard.

 In 2013, the UK's Vehicle and Operator Services Agency voted the Toyota iQ as top three-year-old car most likely to pass its first Ministry of Transport road worthiness test.

+In 2023, Toyota and their subsidiary Daihatsu posted a notice that iQ models made for Japan and Europe had "irregularities" during safety tests (such as data falsifications and use of unauthorized testing procedures.
+Daihatsu noted that for most vehicles including the iQ, "performance standards stipulated by laws and regulations are [still] satisfied".

 Scion iQ

-In the United States and Canada, the iQ was marketed under Scion, then Toyota's small car brand in that market.
+In the United States and Canada, the iQ was marketed under Toyota's Scion brand, then Toyota's North American small car brand.
 The car was introduced in 2012 and discontinued with its Toyota counterpart in 2015.
 The production Scion iQ debuted at the 2010 New York Auto Show and was marketed for model years 2012 to 2015.
 In North America, the iQ was only available with the 1.3 L 1NR-FE engine paired to a CVT automatic.